zense/IIITB-StudentKit/docs/faq.md

 10. **Where is IIIT-B located in Bangalore?
 What facilities are available in its vicinity?**

-  IIITB is located in Electronic City Phase - I, which is the IT hub of the city and boasts of having the headquarters of Infosys, Wipro etc.
+  IIITB is located in Electronic City Phase - 1, which is the IT hub of the city and boasts of having the headquarters of Infosys, Wipro etc.
-  Hence facilities like reasonable food outlets, hospitals, hotels etc are all very easily reachable.
+  Hence facilities like reasonable food outlets, hospitals, hotels etc. are all very easily reachable.

 11. **How many months vacation do students generally get?**